 What are the different NVQ levels?

 Each one involves the teaching and application of particular work-based competencies.
-The frameworks show how different types of qualifications compare, in terms of the demands they place on learners.
+The frameworks show how different types of NVQs compare, in terms of the demands they place on learners.

 These qualifications are available to adults and young people alike, and there are no specific entry requirements to study for an NVQ.

 You can take NVQs if: